 Destination The World is a blog about travel adventures to places near and far away.
-With this blog we hope to inspire you to travel independent, sometimes off the beaten track and to explore new places and cultures.
+With this blog, we hope to inspire you to travel independently, sometimes off the beaten track and to explore new places and cultures.

 How do we travel?

 Travelling can be a year-long journey around the world, several months on the road or just a short weekend trip to a new city.
 It can be to places you never heard of before, to explore your own country, or even see new parts of your own city or region.

 Our travels are independent and most budget-friendly.
 We didn’t leave our jobs to travel the world indefinitely.
 We travel when we can and when we can afford it.
 We went backpacking in India for a month and visited beautiful temples in Laos.
 We travelled independently in Iran and always love to find new places in Eastern Europe.
 We travelled around Andalucia to find the best tapas.
 A winter journey with the Trans-Siberian-Railway through Russia was on our bucket list for a very long time and is now ticked off!
 The sunrises in front of the Taj Mahal or Angkor Wat were also highlights from some of our trips to Asia.
 Also, we have a love for castles and palaces.
 And when we get the chance to visit a new castle, we are totally in for it.
 And there are a lot of castles and palaces in Europe to visit.